Unboxed-Software/solana-course/content/transfer-hook.md

-The `transfer_hook` instruction will mint one crumb token each time cookie transfer occurs.
+The `transfer_hook` instruction will mint one crumb token each time a cookie transfer occurs.

 Again we'll have a struct `TransferHook` that will hold the accounts required for the instruction.